Terms and conditions

 Information to Improve Our Website

 29. We collect information automatically about your visit to our Website.
 This information is used to help us follow browsing preferences on our Website so that we can regularly improve our service.

 31. We reserve the right to change these Terms and Conditions under which the Website is offered at any time.
 Any such change in these Terms and Conditions will be effective once reflected in the text of the Terms and Conditions and published on this webpage or Offline.
 You should check these Terms and Conditions periodically to ensure that you are aware of, and complying with, the current version.

 32. Nothing in these Terms and Conditions is intended to confer a benefit on, or to be enforceable by, any person who is not a party to these Terms and Conditions, whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

 33. The interpretation, construction, effect and enforceability of these Terms and Conditions shall be governed by English Law, and you and we agree to submit to the exclusive jurisdiction of the English courts for the determination of disputes.

 Additional Terms and Conditions

-- Please note the CII exam policies are detailed at www.cii.co.uk/policies.
-These policies are additional terms and conditions and relate, in the main, to entering and sitting of exams and the subsequent issue of exam results.
-Please note that by entering any examination with the CII, you agree to be bound by these additional terms and conditions.
+34. Please note the CII assessment policies are detailed in the assessment policies, exams admission rules, on screen written exams , On-screen written exams at a test centre, MCQ exams at a test centre, On-screen MCQ by RI policies and rules, On-screen written by RI policies and rules, assessment information, exams policies, coursework policies, and dissertation policies.
+These policies are additional terms and conditions and relate to entering and sitting of exams and the subsequent issue of exam results.
+Please note that by entering any assessment with the CII, you agree to be bound by these additional terms and conditions.